TECHNICAL ROADMAP STRATEGY

 This is exactly right if...

 You have more initiatives than capacity and need principled trade-offs.
 Your board is asking for a technology plan with real numbers.
 Engineering and business leadership aren't aligned on what to build next.
-Dependencies between initiatives are unclear.
+You're juggling maintenance, features, integrations, and platform upgrades.

 What Happens Next